-Rising car insurance costs can be a real pain in the pocket, but there are several ways that motorists can drive costs down.
+Car insurance premiums can be a real pain in the pocket, but there are several ways that motorists can drive the costs of their car insurance down.

-If you think you’re paying too much for your motor cover, here are some tips to help you lower the cost of your premiums.
+Here are some tips to help you lower the cost of your car insurance premiums.

 Believe it or not, the way you describe your job when you apply for car insurance can have a big impact on the amount you pay.